Compact Binaries through a Lens: Silent vs. Detectable Microlensing for the LIGO-Virgo-KAGRA Gravitational Wave Observatories: Point mass lens

 \section{Point mass lens}

 All massive astrophysical objects are potential lenses that can be encountered by a passing gravitational wave.
-For gravitational lensing the point mass lens model (PML) is valid when the dimension of the lens is much smaller than the Einstein radius, e.g., for black holes, dense dark matter clumps, etc. Due to its simplicity, the PML model has been used in the literature for interpreting both electromagnetic \cite{deguchi86a,deguchi86b,schneider-92,petters-01} and gravitational wave lensing \cite{nakamura98,nakamura99,takahashi03,matsunaga06,cao14,lai18,christian18,jung19,liao19, hou20,orazio20,cremonese21,cremonese21b,yu21, biesiada21,chung21,suvorov21,chung21,dalang22,BU-22,gais22,jung19,liao20,choi21,wang21,urrutia22,gao22,basak22}.
+For gravitational lensing the point mass lens model (PML) is valid when the dimension of the lens is much smaller than the Einstein radius, e.g., for black holes, dense dark matter clumps, etc. Due to its simplicity, the PML model has been used in the literature for interpreting both electromagnetic \cite{deguchi86a,deguchi86b,schneider-92,petters-01} and gravitational wave lensing \cite{nakamura98,nakamura99,takahashi03,matsunaga06,cao14,lai18,christian18,jung19,liao19, hou20,orazio20,cremonese21,cremonese21b,yu21, biesiada21,chung21,suvorov21,chung21,dalang22,BU-22,caliskan22,tambalo22,gais22,jung19,liao20,choi21,wang21,urrutia22,gao22,basak22,fairbairn22}.

-Generally, lensing effects become significant when the source, the lens and the observer are all aligned within the Einstein angle $\theta_{\rm E}=R_{\rm E}/d_L$, i.e., the lens is located near the line of sight.
-The line of sight is defined as the line joining the observer and the center of the lens.
+Generally, lensing effects become significant when the source, the lens and the observer are all aligned within the Einstein angle $\theta_{\rm E}=R_{\rm E}/d_L$, i.e., the lens is located near the line of sight -- defined as the line joining the observer and the center of the lens.
 The Einstein radius is given by

 which is much smaller than the angular diameter distances $d_L$, $d_S$ and $d_{LS}$ from the lens to the observer, from the source to the observer, and between the lens and the source, respectively.
 Here ${\cal R_{\rm S}} =2GM_{L}/c^2$ is Schwarzschild radius of the lens, which is directly proportional to the mass of the lens $M_L$.